 Transfer Credit Evaluations:

-- Prospective students will receive an official transcript evaluation for the program to which they apply.
+- Accepted students will receive an official transcript evaluation for the program to which they apply.
 The evaluation will be mailed to each candidate after all records are received.

 - The evaluation will specify how many credits are transferable towards the baccalaureate degree at Marist, how many credits may be accepted but not applied towards the baccalaureate degree, and the remaining courses necessary to fulfill Marist degree requirements.

-- Any questions pertaining to the evaluation should be directed to the appropriate admitting office.
+- Any questions pertaining to the evaluation should be directed to the Office of Undergraduate Admission.

 Transfer credit is evaluated as stipulated below: